 - Analyze the content

-- Compare trends, structure, keywords usage, heading tags, content lengths, etc…
+- Compare trends, structure, keyword usage, heading tags, content lengths, etc.

 You could write high-quality 4,000-word content on a particular keyword, but if what Google ranks for the keywords is videos, your content won’t bring much value.